slubambo/drone-transportation-musala-project/README.md

 ### Set-up

-> Feel free to make assumptions for the design approach.
+Create mysql database and give a name according to the properties file connection details

 ---